learningequality/ka-lite/sphinx-docs/installguide/install_linux.rst

 ===========================
 .. note:: You will need to make sure *sudo* is installed for both Debian and Ubuntu.
 These commands can then be used for both operating systems.

+.. note:: Type the following commands in a terminal.

 #.
 Check if Python is already installed with *python -V*.
 #.
 If not already installed or outdated, install Python v2.6 (*sudo apt-get install python2.6*) or v2.7 (*sudo apt-get install python2.7*).
 	* Or use your Distro's Package Manager by searching for *Python*.